-Women Inspired Network – WIN – A new Women’s Giving Circle – Each member contributes $200 annually to the giving circle.
-Our goal is a minimum of 150 women per year, enabling us to raise $30,000 per year.
-One third of the dollars raised will be invested in a permanent endowment, with 2/3 being distributed to 1-2 programs, projects or causes in Starved Rock Country.
-Meetings are held every other month.
-Give us a call to learn more or, to donate, click on WIN on the Donate page, and download the donation card.
+Women Inspired Network – WIN – A new Women’s Giving Circle – Give us a call to learn more or, to donate, click on WIN on the Donate page, and download the donation card.
 We are creating a large pool of funds to make significant impact in the community.

 Robert M. Eschbach Legacy Endowment Fund – In recognition of the vision, dedication and accomplishments of Mayor Bob Eschbach.
 Created by his sister, Sharon Eschbach Coleman, and her late husband, Ken Coleman, the Eschbach Endowment is designated for the continued aesthetic, cultural and economic development of Ottawa, Illinois.

-Zero for Heroes – Marseilles resident, Chuck Wood, has a dream.
-Chuck contacted the SRCCF to find a way to make his dream come true.
-For Chuck, making life more bearable for US Veterans living with PTSD was the motivation behind his fund, Zero 4 Heroes.
-Dollars raised for the Zero 4 Heroes Fund will provide a dog or cat from a local shelter to a Veteran living with PTSD.
+Zero for Heroes – Dollars raised for the Zero 4 Heroes Fund will provide a dog or cat from a local shelter to a Veteran in our area living with PTSD.
 All expenses relative to the adoption of the pet, veterinary care and food will be provided for two years by Zero 4 Heroes.
-With your help, this fund will provide the companionship of a pet to Veterans diagnosed with PTSD throughout our community.
+With your help, this fund will provide the companionship of a pet to Veterans diagnosed with PTSD.

-The Carol and Dick Janko Scholarship for Promising Entrepreneurs – Dick and Carol’s focus on promising entrepreneurs highlights the need throughout Starved Rock Country for a renewed emphasis on ingenuity, determination and courage by our youth.
-The Janko’s certainly took great pride in creating this generous and unique scholarship.
-Awarded annually for the purpose of granting a scholarship to a student from LaSalle, Bureau, Putnam or Livingston Counties to provide financial assistance to the student to attend a college or university.
+The Carol and Dick Janko Scholarship for Promising Entrepreneurs – Awarded annually for the purpose of granting a scholarship to a student from LaSalle, Bureau, Putnam or Livingston Counties to provide financial assistance to the student to attend a college or university.

 The Rising Star Scholarship – Awarded annually for the purpose of granting a scholarship to graduating high school seniors who reside in Marseilles or Seneca, Illinois.
-Students can apply for The Rising Star Scholarship in early February each year.
-This generous scholarship, created by an anonymous donor, will be presented to a student enrolled in Illinois State University to pursue a teaching degree in Elementary Education.
 Your contribution to support the Rising Star Scholarship is most welcome.

-The Ethel McConnell Donor Advised Fund – Ethel McConnell, long-time Seneca resident and a teacher in the Seneca school district, created a Donor Advised Fund (DAF) through the SRCCF.
-Ethel and her late husband, Ed McConnell, were generous donors in their community for many years.
-When Ed passed away in July, 2016, Ethel decided to create her fund to make her charitable giving easier.
-One of Ethel’s first gifts will be to the TBM Avengers Reunion event, to be held at the Illinois Valley Regional Airport in Peru, on May 20, 2017.
+The Ethel McConnell Donor Advised Fund – When Ed McConnell passed away in July, 2016, his widow Ethel decided to create her fund to make her charitable giving easier.
 Contributions in Ethel’s honor to the Ethel McConnell Donor Advised Fund are most welcome.

-The Tucker Tillman Monetary Award – Thomas Lee Tillman II known by all as Tucker was great friend and athlete.
-His living personality, sportsmanship, and team spirit resonated at Marquette High School.
-Tucker was tragically killed July 9, 1973 in an auto accident.
-He was loved by family and friends.
+The “Tucker” Tillman Monetary Award – Tucker was tragically killed July 9, 1973 in an auto accident.
 This fund was created to honor that memory and to serve as a reminder that we must work together even when times are tough.

 Princeton Main Street Revitalization Community Fund – Plenty of exciting plans for downtown Princeton!
 Your donation will support the many projects underway now and planned for the future.

 The Oakland Cemetery Preservation Fund – Whether or not the Oakland Cemetery in Princeton has been a part of your family’s history, consider a gift to the Oakland Cemetery Preservation Fund.
-Honor those who are buried there by contributing to the continual upkeep of the grounds.
 Your gift to support the work of a very small, but dedicated team of concerned residents who maintain the Cemetery is greatly appreciated.

 Ottawa Area Chamber of Commerce Leadership Fund – The Ottawa Area Chamber of Commerce has partnered with the Starved Rock Country Community Foundation to convert the OACC Foundation to a Donor Advised Fund with the SRCCF.
-The DAF is a flexible, efficient way to facilitate charitable contributions from the Ottawa Area Chamber of Commerce.
-Dollars in the fund will be invested along with the other assets of the Community Foundation.
 Gifts to the OACC Community Leadership Fund are tax-deductible in accordance with IRS regulations.

 Green*STOCK*TEEN Fund – In Ottawa, a creative new fund, the “Green*Stock*Teen” Fund was established to provide a gift to teens ages 13-19 who may not otherwise receive a holiday gift.
-The local Red Stocking Fund in Ottawa has been providing gifts for children age 12 and under for many years.
-The new fund was created by the staff of Lady Di’s in Ottawa, who has provided gifts to area youth for more than 20 years.
 Donations of teen gifts and monetary contributions to the fund are needed year-round.